Como, New South Wales: Como Public School

 The original name for the first school to be built in the locality was actually called the "Worinora School".
 This name was changed shortly after it was completed construction in late 1883 to "Como Public School".
-The school was located about 100 meters south of the southernmost extent of what would later become known as Scylla Bay.
+The school was located about 100 metres south of the southernmost extent of what would later become known as Scylla Bay.
 The site of the first school (with adjacent flagpole and school masters house) can clearly be seen in a photo of the area, taken circa 1894 AFTER the school had been closed down for good).